-Travelling out of Springfield, Ill. with the Reed family were the brothers George and Jacob Donner and their kin.
+Travelling out of Springfield, Illinois with the Reed family were the brothers George and Jacob Donner and their kin.
 All three families had packed their wagons according to a guidebook published by Lansford Hastings, a man who’d never made the trip himself.
 Necessities included: One wagon loaded with bolts of cotton and flannel, glass, beads, mirrors, and other trinkets to trade with the Indians; expensive items like textiles, silks and satins to trade with the Californios upon arrival; farm equipment, furniture, and household goods.
 A second wagon was loaded with items needed for the trail.
 A third wagon was set aside as a shelter and dining cart.

 It is surprising that George Donner or James Reed would have bothered with the suggestions put forth in the Hastings guide.
 Donner was well accustomed to moving.
 As the frontier pushed west, he had travelled with it from North Carolina with his parents, then on his own from Kentucky to Indiana to Illinois.
 He also spent time in Texas and had a familiarity working with oxen teams.
 He would have understood the most basic tenant of backwoods travel: Take what is necessary; leave the rest behind.